inact25/inact25/README.md

 ## I'm a Front End Developer!!

 - ✍ You can find my projects here [portfolio]
-- 🌱 I’m currently learning ReactJs and Golang
+- 🌱 I’m currently on ReactJs and Golang
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about ...
 Anything
 - ⚡ Fun fact: Sometimes, I squat on the chair when I code